What Is Hypothyroidism?

 Sick Euthyroid Syndrome

-Sick euthyroid syndrome (also called non-thyroidal illness syndrome — NTIS) is a laboratory pattern frequently encountered in patients hospitalized in critical condition — sepsis, decompensated heart failure, major surgery, or extensive trauma.
+Sick euthyroid syndrome (also called non-thyroidal illness syndrome — NTIS) is a laboratory pattern often seen in critically ill hospitalized patients — sepsis, decompensated heart failure, major surgery, or extensive trauma.
 The central mechanism is inhibition of type 1 deiodinase by systemic stress, reducing peripheral conversion of T4 to active T3 and increasing reverse T3 (biologically inactive).
-The result is low total T3 with normal or mildly altered T4 and TSH — a pattern that can be erroneously interpreted as central hypothyroidism if the clinical context is not considered.
+The result is low total T3 with normal or mildly altered T4 and TSH — a pattern that can be mistaken for central hypothyroidism if clinical context is ignored.

 Treatment